 Description of existing environmental and potential impacts Is the proposal located within, adjacent to or near a waterway?
-The nearest mapped natural waterway is Mirrool Creek located approximately 3.5km southeast.
+The nearest mapped waterways are two (2) unnamed 1 st and 2 nd order streams (of the Strahler stream order) located approximately 1.9km north of the proposed works, and Mirrool Creek located approximately 6.7km south.
 Yes <input type="checkbox"/> No <input checked="" type="checkbox"/> Is the location known to flood or be prone to water logging?
-The area is not known to be impacted by naturally occurring flooding or water logging events.
 Yes <input type="checkbox"/> No <input checked="" type="checkbox"/> Is the proposal located within a regulated catchments covered by chapter 6 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 (SEPP (Biodiversity and Conservation))?
 Yes <input type="checkbox"/> No <input checked="" type="checkbox"/> Would the proposal be undertaken on a bridge or ferry?
 Yes <input type="checkbox"/> No <input checked="" type="checkbox"/> Is the proposal likely to require the extraction of water from a local water course (not mains)?
-Dewatering of the existing channel would occur as part of the construction process within the proposed works.
-Yes <input checked="" type="checkbox"/> No <input type="checkbox"/> The proposed works involve the disturbance of soils by way excavation for the new pipelines.
+Yes <input type="checkbox"/> No <input checked="" type="checkbox"/> The proposed works involve the disturbance of soils by way excavation for the new pipelines.
 These works would pose minimal risk to any nearby waterways, and any impacts would be mitigated by following the below safeguards.

-- No dirty water may be released into drainage lines and/or waterways.
-The water collected from dewatering the channels will be stored in a licensed water treatment facility. - Water quality control measures are to be used where relevant to prevent any materials (e.g., concrete, grout, sediment) entering drain inlets or waterways. - Store any fuels, chemical and hazardous materials in secure, bunded areas and at least 40m from all waterways - An emergency spill kit will be kept on site at all times.
+- No dirty water may be released into drainage lines and/or waterways - Water quality control measures are to be used where relevant to prevent any materials (e.g., concrete, grout, sediment) entering drain inlets or waterways. - Store any fuels, chemical and hazardous materials in secure, bunded areas and at least 40m from all waterways - An emergency spill kit will be kept on site at all times.
 All staff are to be made aware of the location of the spill kit and trained in its use.